 Learning To Mush – Dog Sledding In The Yukon

-I was looking for somewhere to try and see the Aurora and had researched that April 2016 should be the best time for a few years.
+I was looking for somewhere to try and see the Aurora and had researched that the time I would be in Canada should be the best time for a few years.
 Knowing this I planned my northern hemisphere travels around this date, however when I started looking for somewhere to try to see it – wow it is EXPENSIVE!

 There were about 10 I would say on this trip and we were split into two teams after our first venture out.
 Actually now that I think about it, the Sky High crew had split us up before that we just didn't realise.
 Our first hour was spent learning about the sleds and dogs and while it was handled very well there were three things impressed upon us firmly.